mv-2112/canonical-openstack-docs/how-to/features/images-sync.rst

    sunbeam disable images-sync

-[note type=“caution”] **Caution**: Disabling Images Sync will **not** remove synchronized images from Glance (the underlying OpenStack image service). [/note]
+[note type=“caution”] **Caution**: Disabling Images Sync will **not** remove images that have been previously imported from the Glance image service. [/note]

 Usage
 -----